 Biconvex Lens - Properties, Formula, Uses, FAQs

 The biconvex lens is one of the lenses which is made up of two different convex surfaces that form a spherical shape.
 This lens has some radius of curvature.
-The other term that represents the biconvex lens is the convex-convex lens.
-In this article, let us see about the biconvex lens, biconvex mirrors, double convex lens, the difference between the biconcave lens and a biconvex lens.
+The other term that represents the biconvex Lens is the convex-convex lens.
+In this article, let us see about the biconvex lens, biconvex mirrors, double convex lens, and the difference between the biconcave lens and a biconvex lens.
 This kind of biconvex lens is very simple but is used in various fields and contains a lot of applications.
 For example, the biconvex lens has more applications in the field of laser beams, optical instruments, quality imaging and so on.

-What are the terms used in the Biconvex lens?
+What are the Terms Used in the Biconvex Lens?

 Focus:

-In the biconvex lens, a collimated light beam or the light beam which is accurately parallel to each other is allowed to pass through the biconvex lens and the light beams converge at a particular spot.
+In the biconvex lens, a collimated light beam or a light beam which is accurately parallel to each other is allowed to pass through the biconvex lens and the light beams converge at a particular spot.
 This spot can be defined as the focus.

 Optical Centre: